 Chapter 11 Bankruptcy

-Chapter 11 bankruptcy is one in which a small business has the opportunity to reorganize its debts while continuing to operate.
+Chapter 11 bankruptcy advice for small businesses to have the opportunity to reorganize their debts while continuing to operate.
 A small business debtor is one that is engaged in business or other commercial activities and owes no more than $2,490,925 in total claims at the time the bankruptcy petition is filed.
 A court-appointed trustee will oversee the bankruptcy.

 In this form of bankruptcy, the business files a plan for paying its debts over a set period of time and must also propose a plan to return to profitability.
 In addition, the bankruptcy petition must include a recent balance sheet, statement of operations, cash flow statement and a federal tax return.
 A plan that is deemed to be fair and equitable by the court will be approved.